Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2019.

 Read the full review: Naim Mu-so Qb

 Audio Pro already features in this list a couple of times, but the A10 offers a brand new, fabric-coated, cylindrical design in a sub-£200 package.
-It covers a number of bases besides Bluetooth, including wi-fi, Apple Airplay and Spotify Connect support.
+It covers a number of bases besides Bluetooth, including wi-fi, Apple AirPlay and Spotify Connect.
 The speaker design encourages a wide spread of sound so the A10 isn't fussy when it comes to positioning.
 It's equally happy sat in the corner of a room or out on a kitchen worktop.
 The sound is balanced, detailed and easily up there with the best Bluetooth speakers we've tested at the money.